bevyengine/bevy-website/release-content/0.16/release-notes/gpu_driven_rendering.md

 In contrast, GPU-driven rendering in Bevy works like this:

-1. The CPU uploads transform information for all objects at once to the GPU.
+1. The CPU supplies a single buffer containing transform information for all objects to the GPU, so that shaders can process many objects at once.

 2. If new objects have been spawned since the last frame, the CPU fills out tables specifying where the mesh data for the new objects are.